beakerbrowser/beakerbrowser.com/_docs/faq.md

 This is to protect the privacy of users.

 Over time, we'll add features for Dat sites to request extra privileges.
-Right now, your site will just need to be self-contained.
+Right now, your site will need to be self-contained.

 ---

 ### Does the P2P network automatically host my content?

-No, there is no automatic hosting.
+No, files are not hosted on the network automatically.
-To make sure your files are available, you need to have a computer share them.
+To make sure your files are available, you must configue a computer in the network to share them.
 [See the "Cloud Hosting" guide](/docs/guides/cloud-hosting.html) for advice about doing this reliably.

 ---